Double switch (baseball)

 In baseball, the double switch is a type of player substitution, usually performed by a team while playing defense.
 The double switch is typically used to make a pitching substitution, while simultaneously placing the incoming pitcher in a more favorable spot in the batting order than was occupied by the outgoing pitcher.
 (On the assumption that the pitcher will be a poor hitter, the incoming pitcher will generally take the spot in the batting order of a position player who has recently batted, so as to reduce the chance that the pitcher will make a plate appearance in the next few innings.)
 To perform a double switch (or any other substitution), the ball must be dead.

-Beginning in 2022 the National League adopted the designated hitter.
-Pitchers no longer took a spot in the batting order, and that rendered the double switch virtually unneeded.
+With the National League having utilized the designated hitter since 2022, pitchers no longer take a spot in the batting order, rendering the double switch virtually unneeded.

 Procedure

 Since the batting order can be changed only as a result of a player substitution, while the defensive arrangement may be changed freely (among players currently in the game), the double switch typically takes the following form: